Skip to main content

 Publication Frequency and Timing

-• For six consecutive weeks (six weekly issues in a row)
+• Once per week, for six consecutive weeks (six weekly issues in a row)

-• No skipping weeks — the six publications must be consecutive
+• No skipped weeks — the six publications must be consecutive

 What Your Published Notice Must Include